Methotrexate: Managing Side Effects

 A few additional steps may help prevent or relieve GI and oral problems:

 - Split the dose.
-Most RA patients take methotrexate orally, in a dose consisting of several pills.
+Most arthritis patients take methotrexate orally, in a dose consisting of several pills.
 Some find that splitting the dose eases GI side effects; take half the pills in the morning and the other half 12 hours later, preferably with food.

 - Ask about medication.
 For very severe stomach queasiness, your doctor can prescribe an anti-nausea drug such as ondansetron (Zofran), says pharmacist James Bennett of Children’s Hospital in Boston.